Itinerary

 Dinner at La Guarida

-8:30 pm ~ Rooftop concert of Los Hermanos Abreu at La Guarida Sessions
+9:00 pm ~ TBD~ Rooftop concert of Los Hermanos Abreu at La Guarida Sessions

 At La Guarida restaurant, Havana's hottest new music scene unfolds on their rooftop patio beneath the stars.
 Tonight, we’ll enjoy Cuba’s greatest rising jazz teenagers.
 The Hermanos Abreu, consisting of brothers Diego and Fabio, showcase impressive talent at such a young age.
 Students at the Conservatorio Amadeo Roldán in Havana, Diego shines on piano and as a composer, while Fabio displays exceptional skill on drums.
 Coming from a musical family, with parents deeply involved in Cuban music, they are quickly gaining recognition through performances at prestigious events like the Havana International Jazz Plaza Festival and various other venues.
 Their commitment to blending traditional Cuban rhythms with jazz influences positions them as promising contributors to the future of Cuban jazz.